 I used Facebook’s hyper blue, and played with the circle widths for days on end trying to strike a perfect balance, and I was almost going to rock this in the final case study…

 Then I thought you know what?
-Go out of the box, everyone’s doing flat design when it comes to logos, and it’s boring.
+Go out of the box, everyone’s doing flat design when it comes to logos.

 Go back to icons that were hot when Windows Aero was the king of design, listen to yourself.
+Go against the grain, why not?
 Stitch together the best parts and mesh it with modern.

 So, I did.

 Like many users, when I think of Instagram, I think of that 2011 logo, and that was the feeling that had to be captured.
 That's not to discount the design genius Ian Spalter's redesign.

 Keep the stripes, keep the shape, keep the idea, and above everything else, keep it simple — just give it a facelift.